 They didn't want him fired.

-Rosenstein has said no evidence of obstruction of justice.
+Rosenstein has said, no evidence of obstruction of justice.

-Um so don't put it on Barr.
+So don't put it on bar.

 You've got the report now.